-How do you tell if your cat is feeling blue?
+How do you tell if your cat has anxiety or is feeling depressed?

 When we feel down we might take a duvet day and hide away from the world and stay under the covers.
 But when a contented cat spends at least two-thirds of her day snoozing, is excessive sleeping a sign you can rely on?
-Indeed, spotting the signs that your cat is depressed can be challenging…which is why we’re here to help.
+Indeed, spotting the signs that your cat is suffering from anxiety or depressed can be challenging…which is why we’re here to help.

 As a species felines are easily stressed, and especially when things are out of their control, this can slip into feline depression.
 Obvious changes such as the loss of a companion or Mom going back to work can trigger the blues, but so can other more subtle things such as a stray cat in the garden, an altered routine, or even boredom.

 Here are some other common triggers that might cause depression, so take a look and see if they tick any boxes for your kitty.

 - The arrival of a new pet

 - An unhappy owner

 - Lack of attention